 What Does The Utah Windshield Replacement Law Mean?

-While some states like Florida offer free windshield replacement, other states require payment on it.
-This law was created in Utah and requires that the insurance company gets a quote for a windshield replacement that is less than the actual replacement cost.
-Other states that have this law besides Utah are Connecticut, Delaware, Georgia, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Nevada, and Wisconsin.
+While some states, like Florida, offer free windshield replacement, others require payment.
+This law was created in Utah and requires the insurance company to get a quote for a windshield replacement that is less than the actual replacement cost.

 Are There Other State Laws For Windshield Replacement?

 While on the topic, let’s look at other state-specific laws regarding windshield replacement.
-New Jersey, for example, requires that drivers replacing their windshields must pay a $750 deductible.
-Some states also have laws regarding what parts can and can’t be used in the replacement.
-These are explained in the section below.
+For example, New Jersey requires drivers replacing their windshields to pay a $750 deductible.

-What Parts Are Permitted For Windshield Replacement?
+What Parts Are Allowed For Windshield Replacement?